telefonicaid/iotagent-json/docker/README.md

 ```

 The IoT Agent within the Docker image can be run from a distroless container
-Manager by using the associated `distroless` Image.
+by using the associated `distroless` Image.

 ```console
 docker run --name iotagent -d fiware/iotagent-json:<tag>-distroless